openlawteam/tribute-contracts/docs/extensions/Bank.md

 Whitelists an internal token if it is not already the case.

-### function isNotReservedAddress(address applicant) returns (bool)

-Checks that the address is not a reserved address.

 ### function getToken(uint256 index) external view returns (address)

 Gets the token at index in tokens.